 a.
 Address data privacy issues in Article 9.
 Thirty-five percent of the subgroup members answered that this is an issue worth pursuing.
 Data privacy issues can intersect with Article 9 in at least two ways.
 First, the secured party might, in the course of its relationship with the debtor, acquire information about the debtor.
 Such information might involve sensitive or proprietary information about how the debtor runs its operations.
 It is likely that, in most cases, the debtor either voluntarily discloses such information to the secured party or voluntarily gives the secured party access to such information.
-However, emerging technologies increase the likelihood that the secured party might acquire information about the location of the collateral.
+However, emerging technologies increase the likelihood that the secured party might acquire information about the debtor through the secured party's own activities, such as by monitoring the location of the collateral.
 Second, the collateral might include sensitive information about the debtor's customers.
 Of course, it has long been the case that some collateral has associated with it information about the debtor's customers.
 But emerging technologies have now made it such that the information itself often has independent value and can serve as collateral.
 Concerns: There is a lot of legislative action on data privacy and taking it on a part of the UCC project might lead to confusion.